csswizardry/csswizardry.github.com/_posts/2016-11-28-nesting-your-bem.md

 side effects:

-* We don’t need to know where the Block exists in the DOM, so we we’re not increasing its specificity based on a location that could move.
+* We don’t need to know where the Block exists in the DOM, so we we’re not increasing its specificity based on a location that could change.
 * We’re not chaining with another, different, or specific element or class, which means that the Block class is still very portable.